brownieboy/react-bootstrap-slider/README.md

 ##Update History
+Version 1.1.0: 21 Sep 2016.
+* Updated to seiyria's 9.2 version.
+This includes the rangeHighlights feature.
+* Updated readme to specify inclusion of bootstrap-slider's CSS file.
+* Removed reports folder from NPM package

 Version 1.0.6: 1 August 2016.
 * Fixed issue where ticks props were not being rendered.
 This is because the code was assuming that there would always be min and max props, but the ticks props actually override these.